hdoan002/PenMe/README.md

 <h2>Google Calendar Integration </h2>

-We have implemented the ability to import events from Google Calendar to easily set up your events with PenMe, with the option to manually resync events.
+We have implemented the ability to import events from Google Calendar to easily set up your events with PenMe, with the option to manually sync events.
 We hope to add more third party services, such as Outlook.

 ![Imgur](https://imgur.com/nMGCP8N.png "Import Google Calendar")